Cover Date: October 1992; Publication Date: August 1992

 While I can't say the four villains of this story have been very compelling to this point, the writer certainly seems to have a lot invested in them.
 I have to give Joey Cavalieri credit for at least attempting to give the villains interesting back stories and personalities, even if they still remain a bit too bland and broad.
 Mind's Eye and Vesper are given semi-legitimate reasons for becoming murderous vigilantes, what with the "seeing corruption" and religious righteousness angles, but Strontium 90 and Bacillus are just generic scientists that weren't given that extra motivation.
 Still, at least we have something more to hang on the characters than we did before, and even this depth of characterization is more than I've come to expect from a Marvel Comics Presents serial.

 The artwork takes a major upswing with this chapter as well, with McManus doubling down on the gruesome nature of the villains' powers and providing some macabre atmosphere to their origin flashbacks.
 Iron Fist at the beginning of the chapter looks absolutely grotesque, like his flesh is rotting off from the diseases that are killing him, and I'm surprised the editor let him take it that far.
 Ghost Rider gets some good moments (though he's inexplicably throwing hellfire again, something that usually happens when the writer isn't familiar with the 90s version of the character) and he gets a great Penance Stare in about halfway through.
-The demon that shows up at the end, D'Kay, doesn't have the most appealing visual design, but the decent looks of the other villains kind of make of for that.
+The demon that shows up at the end, D'Kay, doesn't have the most appealing visual design, but the decent looks of the other villains kind of make up for that.

 All in all, this still isn't a very good serial, but at least this chapter held my attention.
 That's more than the first three chapters did!